how responsible tourism can help support minority communities in northern Laos

 PREJUDICE- Certain tribes are viewed negatively due to the complex history of the country.
 The Hmong, for instance, are often subject to prejudice because of complicated events that occurred during the American/Vietnam War.

-responsible travel tips these communities
+responsible travel tips

 You can support minority people in northern Laos in a variety of ways.
 Here are a few of the easiest: